the-flx/zig-flx/README.md

 ## ⚜️ License

-`flx-c` is distributed under the terms of the MIT license.
+`zig-flx` is distributed under the terms of the MIT license.

 See [LICENSE](./LICENSE) for details.